albertllousas/monads-explained/readme.md

 # Monads explained in Kotlin

-Monads, I don't know if you heard about them, if you didn't please keep reading, if you already know about them please don't give up and keep reading as well.
+Monads, I don't know if you heard about them, if not please keep reading, if yes, please don't give up and keep reading as well.

 The term 'monad' itself is weird but if you google it is even worse, you will be overflowed by a lot of cryptic blogs of functional programming trying to explain them or just being arrogant to show how smart-asses they are and how stupid you are.